 “Lady Wisdom.”
-Given the context, “Wisdom” or “Lady Wisdom” is a very acceptable translation, particularly since it is juxtaposed to “Folly,” which is a noun (cp.
+Given the context, “Wisdom” or “Lady Wisdom” is a very acceptable translation, particularly since it is juxtaposed with “Folly,” which is a noun (cp.
 BBE; NAB; NJB; RSV).
 The more literal Hebrew is “Wise of women” or “wisdom of women,” but “Wisdom of women builds her house” is awkward in English, although Darby’s translation reads that way.
 The Hebrew text clearly seems to be continuing the use of Wisdom and Folly as personifications.
-They represent the wise person and the foolish person, whether they are female or male (for more on the figure of speech personification, see commentary on Prov.
-1:20).
+They represent the wise person and the foolish person, whether they are female or male.

 In this verse, the noun “women” is plural (as is the agreeing adjective, “wisdom”), and this is the plural of emphasis; in contrast, the verb “builds” is singular (it is plural in the Septuagint, but that seems to be an adjustment of the text).
 The plural noun is hard to translate into English, although some versions have attempted to catch the plural.
 For example, the ESV has, “the wisest of women.”
 But that translation distorts the text somewhat, because a person does not have to be “wisest” to build up their house, they just have to be “wise.”
 Also, the Hebrew text does not start with “the,” although it can often be legitimately supplied.
 To better catch the sense of the plural of emphasis, perhaps the translation, “Very wise women” would be good, but then that translation loses the personification in the verse, which is important to the context and scope.
 The point of the Hebrew is that “Lady Wisdom” is very wise, and builds her house.